fredlcore/Robotan/Assembly Instructions.md

 8. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one as shown in the image at the bottom of this page.

 <H3>Done :-)!</H3>
+Position of the capacitator:<BR>
 <IMG SRC="img/Robotan-Board-Final.jpg">
 <BR><BR>
+Position of the Bluetooth module:<BR>
 <IMG SRC="img/8 - Adding Bluetooth module.jpg">